Metro Manila: Public health

 Healthcare in Metro Manila is mostly provided by private corporations.
 72% of region's hospitals are privately owned.
 As of 2009, the region has 179 hospitals.
-Quezon City has the most hospitals while Valenzuela and Pateros do not have any.
+Quezon City has the most hospitals while Pateros does not have any.
 In 2008, government health workers in NCR comprises 590 doctors, 498 dentists, 4,576 nurses, and 17,437 midwives.
 Furthermore, Metro Manila has 27,779 beds with a ratio of 2.47 per 1,000 population as of 2008.
 The region has the lowest malnutrition rate among all the regions in the country.

 The headquarters of the World Health Organization Regional Office for the Western Pacific, and the World Health Organization Country Office for the Philippines are in the region.
 The main office of the Department of Health, the national health department, is also in the region.

 Metro Manila is designated by the Department of Health as the pioneer of medical tourism, expecting it to generate $1 billion in revenue annually.
 However, lack of progressive health system, inadequate infrastructure and the unstable political environment are seen as hindrances for its growth.
 Under the Philippine Medical Tourism Program, there are 16 participating hospitals (private and public) in Metro Manila with a total number of 6,748 beds as of 2013.
 Five out of six hospitals in the country accredited by the Joint Commission International are in the region, these are the Asian Hospital and Medical Center, Makati Medical Center, St. Luke's Medical Center – Global City, St. Luke's Medical Center – Quezon City and The Medical City.

 East Avenue in Quezon City is the location of prominent national health centers: the Lung Center of the Philippines, National Kidney and Transplant Institute, and the Philippine Heart Center.
 Other national special hospital in Metro Manila include the Philippine Orthopedic Center in Quezon City, and the National Center for Mental Health in Mandaluyong.
 The Philippine General Hospital, the country's premier state-owned tertiary hospital is located at the City of Manila.
 The St. Luke's Medical Center which operates in Quezon City and Taguig, is a private tertiary referral hospital cited as one of the best hospitals in the world.